DipesThapa/safebrowse-ai/docs/STORE_LISTING.md

 Privacy:
 - No telemetry or external requests for detection
 - Uses only `storage` and `declarativeNetRequest` permissions
-- See the full policy: https://github.com/DipesThapa/safebrowse-ai/blob/main/PRIVACY.md
+- See the full policy: https://cyberheroez.co.uk/privacy or bundled `site/privacy.html`

 How to use:
 1) Install and open the popup; toggle Enable (badge shows ON)